Things To Do In Dublin Ireland

 Dublin is a fairly small city, which makes it perfect for sightseeing.
 You rarely need to take the bus or “luas” (tram), but if you want to take it they run frequently and are cheap.

-Things To Do:
+Things To Do in Dublin

 Walk The Golden Mile

 Pub crawl is very popular in Dublin, but you don’t have to do it with an organized tourist group.

 The real name of the street is “Victoria Street”, but it has been nicknamed “The Golden Mile” because there are countless of bars along the street, and it has become somewhat of a local tradition to try to drink at every pub in one night.